Professional Sherpa Guided Nepal Trekking Tours | Everest & Annapurna

 Summit bonus for climbing Sherpa – Minimum 800 USD.

-Calculate some tips for Basecamp and high camp staff – Minimum 350 USD.
+Calculate some tips for Basecamp and high camp staff – Minimum 300 USD per.

 Any other services or activities not mentioned in the itinerary and other items not listed in the “Cost Includes” section